Vatsmanglam/Vatsmanglam/README.md

 - 📫 How to reach me manglamvats175@gmail.com**

-- ⚡ Fun fact - The first recorded software bug was a moth found in a computer in 1947, which led to the term "debugging.
+- ⚡ Fun fact - The first recorded software bug was a moth found in a computer in 1947, which led to the term "debugging".

 <h3 align="left">Find me :</h3>
 <p align="left">